Hollins University logo

 1846

-Charles Lewis Cocke hired as director; establishes the first school for enslaved people in Roanoke.
+Charles Lewis Cocke hired as director; established the first school for enslaved people in the Roanoke area.

 1851